| |

-Implementing the Multilateral Instrument in India-The Notification Conundrum [Oct 2025] New
+ArticlesImplementing the Multilateral Instrument in India-The Notification Conundrum [Oct 2025] New

 Abstract: In the Sky High Leasing Co.
 Ltd. v.
 ACIT [2025] ITA No. 1198/Mum/2025, the Indian Income-tax Appellate Tribunal examined whether, in the absence of a separate protocol or notification amending the concerned double tax avoidance agreement (DTAA), the principal purpose test provision in the MLI can be read to restrict or alter the benefits otherwise available under the DTAA.
 The ruling followed the India Supreme Court ruling in Nestlé, SA, [Civil Appeal No. 1420 of 2023], which dealt with the Most Favored Nation (MFN) clause in India’s treaties.
+This article provides a brief description of the constitutional requirements in India for entering into treaties and granting them the force of law.
+It then examines the notification requirement under Indian domestic law to implement tax treaties and their revisions, particularly in the context of the MLI signed by India.
+It examines the Vienna Convention on the Law of Treaties.
+It concludes that the MLI has already been implemented into domestic law by the 2019 notification, and it requires no further notification.

 Treaty Entitlement, Principal Purpose Test, and GAAR-Select Issues [Oct 2025] New

+Abstract-The General Anti-Avoidance Rules have been on the statute in India for almost a decade.
+The court rulings relating to GAAR have started trickling in.
+The GAAR is no longer just for passive reading; it has entered the boardrooms, where decision-makers in business are actively seeking reassurance that commercial transactions do not fall foul of the general anti-avoidance rules.
 It will be some years before the judicial examination of the provisions and their interpretation by the courts becomes available in sufficient quantity and scope as guidance to taxpayers and administrators.
 In this scenario, a close look at the statutory provisions in Chapter X-A, along with a scan of codified GAAR in other jurisdictions that have rich jurisprudence interpreting these provisions, may provide some insights into how the provisions will eventually be interpreted by the courts in India.
 This paper deals with some selected issues.
 It initiates discussion around them with a hope of gauging what the future holds for GAAR.

 Economic Substance and the General Anti-Avoidance Rules in India [Oct 2024]